brimdata/zui/docs/Remote-zqd.md

 # Importing data

-As mentioned in the [Limitations](#Limitations) above, it's not currently possible for remote clients to import their data directly to a remote `zqd` such as this.
+As mentioned in the [Limitations](#Limitations) above, it's not currently possible for remote Brim clients to import packet cpature data directly to a remote `zqd`.
 However we can use the `zapi` command line tool on our VM to access this `zqd` directly via `localhost`.

-As sample data, we'll import a [wrccdc pcap](https://archive.wrccdc.org/pcaps/2018/) as well as the Zeek TSV logs from the [zq-sample-data](https://github.com/brimsec/zq-sample-data).
-From a separate shell on our Linux VM:
+As sample packet data, we'll import a
+[wrccdc pcap](https://archive.wrccdc.org/pcaps/2018/) from a separate shell on our Linux VM:

 ```
 ubuntu# wget --quiet https://archive.wrccdc.org/pcaps/2018/wrccdc.2018-03-23.010014000000000.pcap.gz